Sewn (song)

 "Sewn" is the first properly released single of British rock group the Feeling, following the 7-inch only single "Fill My Little World" (which would later become a full single release itself).
-It was released in the UK on 27 February 2006 and entered the UK Singles Chart at No. 7 on 5 March 2006.
-"Sewn" gained the band a lot of support and went on to become one of the most successful songs of the year on British radio, with Chris Moyles of BBC Radio 1 championing the band.
+"Sewn" was released in the UK on 27 February 2006 and entered the UK Singles Chart at No. 7 the following week.
+The song gained the band a lot of support and went on to become one of the most successful songs of the year on British radio, with Chris Moyles of BBC Radio 1 championing the band.

-The single was recorded in sibling band members Kevin and Ciaran Jeremiah's dad's shed, known as "Kevin and Ciaran's mum and dad's outbuilding".
+"Sewn" was recorded in sibling band members Kevin and Ciaran Jeremiah's dad's shed, known as "Kevin and Ciaran's mum and dad's outbuilding".
 Four Stops and Home, the Feeling's debut release for American audiences, incorporates "Sewn" as its leading track as well as its single artwork.
-In August 2006, on the USA's iTunes Store, "Sewn" was a single of the week.
+In August 2006, on the American iTunes Store, "Sewn" was a single of the week.